 However, dogs and cats actually have a sharp and sensitive instinct.
 Even those instincts can be sharper and more sensitive than human instincts.
 To be able to know what messages the cat or dog conveys to humans, then all you need to know is from the motion of the tail.

 Cats and dogs are not animals that just move their tails.
-There is a meaning contained from the tail movement he made.
-If you are interested to know it, please read some meanings of cat and dog tail movement below.
+There is a meanings contained from the tail movement he made.
+If you are interested to know it, please read some Dog and Cat Tail meanings movement below.

 - Its long tail curves to the inside of the body and slowly moves down and rises back in one motion, meaning it is feeling relaxed.
 Usually the cat chooses a cornering position at the right time to enjoy his relaxing time.